thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/mobile-qr-code.md

 ## Mobile app QR code widget

 With the release of ThingsBoard 3.7, we've also introduced the "Mobile app QR code" widget.
-For example, you can use this widget on your [dashboards](/docs/{{docsPrefix}}user-guide/dashboards/){:target="_blank"} to simplify the login process for your customers on their mobile devices.
+You can use this widget on your [dashboards](/docs/{{docsPrefix}}user-guide/dashboards/){:target="_blank"} to simplify the login process for your customers on their mobile devices.

 Let's add this widget to your dashboard: